 What is a Mortgage Payment Holiday?

 With working life, and life as we know it, being significantly disrupted for many people and businesses, it is understandable that there is a need for financial support and solutions during the uncertainty that Covid-19 is bringing.
-During this uncertain time, The Money Hub can assist clients with a number of mortgage finance solutions including buy to let mortgages and bad credit mortgages.
+During this uncertain time, The Money Hub can assist clients with a number of mortgage finance solutions including buy-to-let mortgages and bad credit mortgages.

 While households have a lot of bills to manage, the monthly mortgage payment is the most important of the monthly bills.

 Therefore, the mortgage is a priority, which is why one of the first measures announced by the Chancellor was the widespread availability of mortgage payment holidays.
-This was agreed on the 17th of March 2020 with the Chancellor and banks agreeing to provide “forbearance” on mortgages.
-In simpler terms, this means banks are willing to offer help and be more tolerant with customers struggling financially.
+This was agreed upon on the 17th of March 2020 with the Chancellor and banks agreeing to provide “forbearance” on mortgages.
+In simpler terms, this means banks are willing to offer help and be more tolerant of customers struggling financially.